ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             InputAssemblies
         </td>
         <td>
-            List of assemblies that will be merged
+            List of assemblies that will be merged.
         </td>
     </tr>
 	<tr>